Jonathan Tropper

-Jonathan Tropper (born February 19, 1970) is an American author, writer, and producer.
-He is best known as the co-creator of the Cinemax television series Banshee (2013–2016).
-He is also the creator of the Cinemax television series Warrior (2019–2023) and the Apple TV+ television series Your Friends & Neighbors (2025-present).
+Jonathan Tropper (born February 19, 1970) is an American author, writer, director, and producer.
+He is best known as the co-creator of the Cinemax television series Banshee (2013–2016) and as the creator of the Cinemax series Warrior (2019–2023) and the Apple TV+ series Your Friends & Neighbors (2025–present).

 Early life and education

 Tropper was born in the Riverdale section of the Bronx, New York City in a liberal observant Jewish home.
 During his childhood he attended Camp Morasha, a co-ed Modern Orthodox sleepaway camp in the Poconos.
 At age 18, he briefly studied in Israel.

 He studied English as an undergraduate at Yeshiva University and received a master's degree in creative writing at New York University (NYU).